ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa4/index.md

     where the bottom three parts are the same format as in `TextTweet`, and the first part is the unrolled version of the `replyTo` `Tweet`.
+    Like for `TextTweet`, this should end in a new line character.

 You can, but don't have to, use an abstract class to avoid duplicated work as you see fit.
+Add constructors as appropriate to initialize the fields on objects of these classes (whether or not you use an abstract class).

 For each method, write at least two tests for it in a class called `Tweets` using the `Tester` library.
-A “test” is a use of `checkExpect` that calls one checks the results of the method call against an expected value.
+A “test” is a use of `checkExpect` that checks the results of the method call against an expected value.

 Since there are 6 total method implementations, you should have at least 12